bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 Be ready to respond to the following **3** questions:

+#### 1. Why do you need to increase your quota?

+This should be just 1 or 2 sentences that clearly outlines exactly what you're trying to accomplish that requires more quota:

+* **Proposed increase:** Clearly outline the additional resources you require, along with supporting rationale.
+Explain how much more quota you need and why.
+Include the following:

+  - Expected quota increase amount with a detailed allocation plan

+* **Justification for increase:** Clearly state the reasons for requesting a quota increase, such as anticipated growth, bursty workload patterns, or specific project requirements.

+* **Impact Assessment:** Assess the impact of the increased quota on your project's performance, scalability, and budget.

+If you need help answering this question [check these examples](#examples-of-answers).

-#### 1. Can you tell us more about the current and desired states of the relevant Openshift objects?
+#### 2. Can you tell us more about the current and desired states of the relevant Openshift objects?

 Please provide information about how much resources the important pods are using right now.
 If you can, also let us know how their resource usage will change if we increase the quota.
 You don't need to give us details about every single pod or deployment in your namespace.
 Just focus on the ones that matter for why you're asking for this increase.